openSUSE/cavil/README.md

 ![Cavil](docs/images/cavil.png)

-  Cavil is a legal review and Software Bill of Materials (SBOM) system for the [Open Build Service](https://openbuildservice.org).
+  Cavil is a legal review and Software Bill of Materials (SBOM) system.
 It is used in the development of openSUSE Tumbleweed, openSUSE Leap, as well as SUSE Linux Enterprise.

 ## Features